kbenetatou/Optimization-Methods-in-Management-Science/README.md

 # Optimization-Methods-in-Management-Science
-Here’s a translation of your text into English:

----

 **In the context of the exercise, we will solve a vehicle routing problem aimed at minimizing the total energy required for the transportation of products, which in turn minimizes transportation costs.
 The operational scenario is as follows:**